Populism in Canada: Canada Convoy Protests

 On January 22, 2022, a group of truck drivers drove from Prince Rupert, BC across Canada to Ottawa to protest the public health measures implemented by the Trudeau government during the COVID-19 pandemic.
 Canada Unity was responsible for organizing the movement.
 This protest became known as the Canada convoy protest or Convoi de la liberté in French.
 In particular, the protest was targeted against vaccine mandates.
 This movement started as a protest movement against public health measures but became a protest against Justin Trudeau's governance of Canada.
 Elements of the Conservative Party of Canada, including its newly elected leader Pierre Poilievre supported the Canada Convoy Protests in Ottawa.
-The protest's general anti-establishment nature has led it to be characterized as apart of the rising right-wing populist movement spreading across the Western world.
+The protest's general anti-establishment nature has led it to be characterized as a part of the rising right-wing populist movement spreading across the Western world.

 Ford Nation

-The under the leadership of Doug Ford, the Progressive Conservative Party of Ontario has been described as having populist attributes.
+Under the leadership of Doug Ford, the Progressive Conservative Party of Ontario has been described as having populist attributes.
 The "Ford Nation" is a political movement centred on the Ford political family that advocates for suburban-focused and neoliberal populism.
 The Ford family originates from Etobicoke.
 The Ford Nation movement reached its initial success with the election of Rob Ford in the 2010 Toronto mayoral election.
 Following Rob Ford's decision to not run in 2014 Toronto mayoral election, his brother Doug Ford, who was a Toronto city councillor at the time, choose to run in his place.
 Although he lost, Doug Ford ran in the 2018 Progressive Conservative Party of Ontario leadership election as a populist candidate and won.
 He went on to win the 2018 Ontario general election.
 The Ford Nation movement is noted for its opposition to institutionalism and anti-establishment politics.
 Despite being a right-wing populist movement, the Ford Nation movement has drawn support from immigrant communities within Toronto and the broader GTA.